imagineLife/big-site/content/mongo/performance/text-indexes.md

 db..product.find({$text: {$search: {"Tasty soda"}}}, {score: {$meta: 'textScore'}})

-# will return a matchin score key/val, 0 - 1, for each result
+# will return a matching score key/val, 0 - 1, for each result
 ```

+### Indexes and Regex

+Make regex searches as explicit as possible.

+- leverage a starting force `/^beginWith/` to match at the beginning of a string
+  - this is not NEARLY as performant as `/^.irby/`